 Founded in Paris in 1690, Odiot SA is one of France’s oldest and most prestigious silversmith houses.
-It is renowned for its exceptional craftsmanship, as Jean-Baptiste-Claude Odiot, served as the official silversmith to Emperor Napoleon Bonaparte.
+It is renowned for its exceptional craftsmanship, since Jean-Baptiste-Claude Odiot served as the official silversmith to Emperor Napoleon Bonaparte.
 Odiot’s creations are said to have graced the tables of European royalty.
 This age-old reputation is clearly its prime asset, closely linked to its craftmanship.
 Since its inception, Odiot has continued to chisel high-quality silverware and decorative pieces, maintaining its legacy of excellence.

 Odiot SA is all about Luxury Silverware and Decorative Arts.
-These are niche markets, although they are worth … €10bn.
+These are ultra niche markets, although they are worth … €10bn.
 The global silverware market, encompassing flatware and decorative items, is experiencing steady growth.
 According to Future Market Insights, the flatware market was valued at approximately $11.5bn in 2025 and is projected to reach $18bn by 2035, reflecting a compound annual growth rate (CAGR) of 4.5%.
 There is no break-out detail for high-end silverware.

 Ultra-luxury growth is capacity constrained*

 Entry barriers are down to high craftsmanship standards and brand heritage: Odiot’s centuries-old legacy and recognition as a Living Heritage Company (Entreprise du Patrimoine Vivant) provide it with a competitive edge.
 Clearly Odiot owns a unique library of forms and designs (3,500 in all, 14 current collections).
-Craftmanship is an entry barrier but also a growth constraint as manufacturing capacity is scarce (see Money Making section).
+Craftmanship is an entry barrier, but also a growth constraint as manufacturing capacity is scarce (see Money Making section).

 Odiot’s molds library encapsulate the brand’s worth

-No real competition in ultra high end silverware
+No real competition in ultra-high end silverware

 Puiforcat is owned by Hermès.
 It relies on Odiot for part of its manufacturing, with Puiforcat accounting for 15-25% of Odiot’s revenues.
 Puiforcat has its own designs (more contemporary) and subcontracts to Odiot.
 It is not in competition product wise.
 Interestingly Hermès /Puiforcat appear keen to extend their foray into luxury tableware.